HarvardMapCollection/tutorials-share/content/posts/nicolae/index.md

 [^12]: “Presentation of the David Livingstone Centenary Medal to Dr. Alexander Hamilton Rice and Lecture by Dr. Rice.”

 [^13]: “EXPLORERS FIGHT AMAZON SAVAGES: Prof. A.H.
 Rice Arrives Home-- Tells of Thrilling Escape from Huge Cannibals.
 TRIBESMEN NEARLY WHITE Mrs. Rice Said to Have Gone Farther Into Jungles Than Any Other Woman.
 Attacked by 200 Savages.
 No Sleep for Four Days,” *The New York Times*, May 12, 1920.

+[^14]: Article from the Evening Sun quoted in: Luciana Martins, “Illusions of Power: Vision, Technology, and Geographical Exploration of the Amazon, 1924-1925,” *Journal of Latin American cultural studies : travesía* 16, no. 3 (2007): 298.

+[^15]: Luciana Martins, “Geographical Exploration and the Elusive Mapping of Amazonia,” *Geographical Review* 102, no. 2 (2012): 229, https://doi.org/10.1111/j.1931-0846.2012.00144.x.